TimiLin01/BellaBeat_Case_Study/README.md

       SedentaryMinutes	IS NULL OR
       Calories	IS NULL
 ```
-We only found NULL Values in `weight_log` table, under the `Fat` column.
+We only found NULL Values in the `weight_log` table, under the `Fat` column.
 These NULL Values can be ignored if we do not want to use information regarding users' fat. <br />
 Next, we search for any duplicates:
 ```sql
 -- eg. For sleep_day table